shahern004/CRUSTy/CRUSTy_Training_Guide.md

 }

 impl EncryptionKey {
-    /// Create a recipient-specific key by combining the master key with email-derived material pub fn for_recipient(&self, email: &str) -> Result<Self, EncryptionError> {
+    pub fn for_recipient(&self, email: &str) -> Result<Self, EncryptionError> {
         // Use a fixed application salt for consistency let app_salt = b"CRUSTy-Email-Key-Derivation-Salt-v1";
         let email_material = derive_from_email(email, app_salt);

-        // Use HKDF (HMAC-based Key Derivation Function) to derive a new key
-        // from the master key and the email-derived material let hkdf = Hkdf::<Sha256>::new(
+        // Use HKDF (HMAC-based Key Derivation Function) to derive a new key let hkdf = Hkdf::<Sha256>::new(
             Some(&email_material),
             self.key.as_slice()